charlesmagutu/yolo/README.md

     ```shell
     docker-compose pull
     ```
+    This command will download the Docker images for all the services specified in the Docker Compose file.

 4. Start all services defined in the Docker Compose file in detached mode:
     ```shell
     docker-compose up -d
     ```
+    This command will start all the services defined in the Docker Compose file in detached mode (-d), allowing them to run in the background.